reactjs/react.dev/beta/src/content/apis/react-dom/server/index.md

 <Deprecated>

-This API will be removed in a future major version of React.
+These APIs will be removed in a future major version of React.

 </Deprecated>